enthusiasticcodelab/.github/profile/README.md

 ## Our focus areas

-- Web Development: We are passionate about building modern web applications using the latest technologies and frameworks like React and Vue.js.
+- **Web Development**: We are passionate about building modern web applications using the latest technologies and frameworks like React and Vue.js.
 Check out our web development projects for inspiration and code samples.
-- DevOps and Automation: We believe in efficient and streamlined development processes.
+- **DevOps and Automation**: We believe in efficient and streamlined development processes.
 Our focus includes infrastructure as code, CI/CD pipelines, and automated testing to ensure the reliability and scalability of our projects.